• ARTWORK

 In the last 100 years, China has undergone dramatic changes, including the emperor’s abdication in 1912, the establishment of the Republic of China (1912–49), the Communist takeover under Mao Zedong in 1949, the Cultural Revolution (1966–76), and the establishment of reforms after Mao’s death in 1976.

-Today China is among the world’s fastest growing economies, becoming a global leader in renewable energy, artificial intelligence, and green technology.
+Today, China is among the world’s fastest growing economies, becoming a global leader in renewable energy, artificial intelligence, and green technology.
 Its relevance in the art world also grows as Chinese contemporary artists have gained international recognition.

 Image courtesy of the Cleveland Museum of Art

-The Allure of Matter: Material Art From China
+The Allure of Matter: Material Art from China

 1st Class